pfy/ga_realtime_nagios/README.md

 ##### Server Machine

 Copy `analytics.dat` to the server, to `/etc/nagios3/analytics.dat` and `chown nagios /etc/nagios3/analytics.dat`.
-The auth flow has to reset the token sometimes, so it needs write premission.
+The auth flow has to reset the token sometimes, so it needs write permission.

 Install the required python modules